SURYASNAIR1/Cybersecurity_interview_questions_and_answers/README.md

 Cryptography is a technique of securing information and communications through the use of codes so that only those persons for whom the information is intended can understand and process it.
 Thus preventing unauthorized access to information.
 The prefix “crypt” means “hidden” and the suffix “graphy” means “writing”.

+# CA and DSA

+CA--> CA issues public key to all nodes.
+Then the communication is authenticated and maintained by using private key of each node
+DSA--> The sender will encrypt the message using sender's private key and signature is validated at the receiver side using sender's public key

+### Certificate Authority (CA)
+- **Correct Concept**: The CA issues a public key certificate to all nodes.
+This certificate contains the public key of the node and is signed by the CA. This process ensures that the public key genuinely belongs to the node and can be trusted.
+- **Authentication and Communication**: The authentication and communication typically use both public and private keys.
+When a node wants to establish a secure connection with another node, it uses the public key of the other node to encrypt data (like a session key) and its private key to sign data.
+The receiver then uses the sender's public key to verify the signature and its private key to decrypt the data.

+### Digital Signature Algorithm (DSA)
+- **Correct Concept**: The sender signs the message (or a hash of the message) using their private key.
+This creates a digital signature.
+- **Validation**: The receiver uses the sender's public key to verify the signature.
+This ensures the message was indeed signed by the sender and has not been altered.

+### Corrected Statements:

+1. **CA**:
+   - **CA issues public key certificates to all nodes.
+These certificates contain the public keys of the nodes and are signed by the CA to ensure their authenticity.
+Communication is authenticated and maintained using the private key of each node for signing messages and the corresponding public key of the other node for verifying signatures.**

+2. **DSA**:
+   - **The sender signs the message using their private key, creating a digital signature.
+The receiver validates the signature using the sender's public key to ensure the message's integrity and authenticity.**

+In summary, the CA's role is to issue and sign public key certificates to ensure their authenticity, while DSA involves signing messages with a private key and verifying the signatures with the corresponding public key.

 # OSI Layer

 Securing each OSI layer (Open Systems Interconnection model) is crucial for maintaining overall network security.